 We receive monthly payments from the operating partnership equal to 96.97% of the net proceeds actually realized by the operating partnership from the properties underlying the Net Profits Interests (or "NPIs").
 The operating partnership retains the 3.03% balance of these net proceeds.
 Net proceeds generally reflect gross proceeds attributable to oil and natural gas production actually received during the month less production costs actually paid during the same month.
-Production costs generally reflect drilling, completion, operating partnership made NPI payments to us totaling \$10,495,000 during October 2011 through September 2012, which payments reflected 96.97% of total net proceeds of \$10,823,000 realized from September 2011 through August 2012.
-Net proceeds realized by the operating partnership during September through November 2012 were reflected in NPI payments made during October through December 2012.
-These payments were included in the fourth quarter distribution paid in early 2013 and are excluded from this 2012 analysis.
+Production costs generally reflect drilling, completion, operating and general and administrative costs and exclude depletion, amortization and other non-cash costs.
+The operating partnership made NPI payments to us totaling \$10,838,000 during October 2012 through September 2013, which payments reflected 96.97% of total net proceeds of \$11,176,000 realized from September 2012 through August 2013.
+Net proceeds realized by the operating partnership during September through November 2013 were reflected in NPI payments made during October through December 2013.
+These payments were included in the fourth quarter distribution paid in early 2014 and are excluded from this 2013 analysis.